-Prevedouros has expertise in urban road network management, traffic safety, traffic flow analysis, traffic signal optimization, intelligent transportation systems and autonomous vehicles. demand forecasting and evaluation of transportation alternatives, sustainable infrastructure including transportation, energy, policies, and regulation.
+Prevedouros (now retired) has expertise in urban road network management, traffic safety, traffic flow analysis, traffic signal optimization, intelligent transportation systems and autonomous vehicles. demand forecasting and evaluation of transportation alternatives, sustainable infrastructure including transportation, energy, policies, and regulation.
 His current research is on the safety needs of rural and indigenous people and on the sustainability and resilience of developing countries.

 In the News